CamilleHan/AdaFML1/README.md

 # AdaFML

-This repository contains the PyTorch implementation for the paper: **AdaFML: Adaptive Federated Meta Learning With Multi-Objectives and Context-Awareness in Dynamic Heterogeneous Networks**.
+This repository contains the main PyTorch implementation for the paper: **AdaFML: Adaptive Federated Meta Learning With Multi-Objectives and Context-Awareness in Dynamic Heterogeneous Networks**.

 ## Citation